Shopify/polaris/.changeset/wild-ties-join.md

 npx @shopify/polaris-migrator icons-v8-update-names <path>
 ```

-All icon fill values are replaced with `currentColor`.
+All icon fill values in the icon .svg files have been replaced with `currentColor`.
 If you are using the `<Icon>` component you will not see a change.

 Removed Major and Minor icon sizing.
 All icons are the same size.